-- I. V-mail, the University's e-mail system - 2.
+- 1. V-mail, the University's e-mail system - 2.
 Brightspace, the Web-based course management system that allows instructors to post course-related information for students online in a secure environment - 3.
 YES (Your Enrollment Services), single login for student services - 4.
 VU network and Internet access - 5.
-FNIC computer-lab printer card readers that allow user specified printing via VUnetID and password or Commodore card swipe http://www.nursing.vanderbilt.edu/tools/techinfo.html has links to a number of important resources for students.
-From there you will be able to access the Tech Tools page, where you will find information about configuring your computer and setting up necessary accounts.
+FNIC computer-lab printer card readers that allow user specified printing via VUnetID and password or Commodore card swipe

 All enrolled students are eligible for a VUnetID.
-Students obtain and manage their VUnetIDs via a process outlined at https://nursing.vanderbilt.edu/tools/email\vunetid.php#vunetid.
+Students obtain and manage their VUnetIDs via a process outlined at https://nursing.vanderbilt.edu/tools/email_vunetid.php#vunetid.
 Students keep their VUnetIDs for as long as they are affiliated with Vanderbilt University.
 (VUnetID account holders should never share their VUnetID passwords with anyone else.)
+If you receive a VUMC VUNetID, it expires on a yearly basis and if needed will have to be extended for each additional required year with a request from the student.